radio-aktywne/poppy/docs/docs/01-Index.md

 title: Index
 ---

-# emiweb app
+# webstream app

-Emission web UI 🎤
+Emission streaming web UI 🎤

 ## 💡 About

-`emiweb` is a web application for going live.
+`webstream` is a web application for going live.